 All exam dates (exams, retakes, paper deadlines etc.) can be found in the MA and MSc examination schedule.

-The reading list, consisting of articles and book chapters, will be available through BlackBoard.
+The reading list, consisting of articles and book chapters, will be available on BlackBoard.

 Registration via uSis is mandatory.

 The Administration Office will register all BA1 students for their tutorials (not lectures; register via uSis!).

 BA2, BA3, MA/MSc and RMA/RMSc students are required to register for all lectures and tutorials well in time.

 The Administration Office registers all students for their exams, students are not required to do this in uSis.